-For a long time now my main mission in life has been to prove that it’s easy, fun, and magical.
-The few “guidelines” we need to follow that make this existence worth every moment is almost laughable.
+For a long time now my main mission in life has been to prove it’s easy, fun, and magical.
+The few “guidelines” we need to follow making our existence worth every moment is almost laughable.
 This doesn’t mean there won’t be times of frustration and grief.
-All of us have the occasional fire that needs extinguished.
-We encounter unexpected emergencies, situations, and setbacks that can be easily labeled as unwanted, annoying, and painful.
+All of us have the occasional fire needing extinguished.
+We encounter unexpected emergencies, situations, and setbacks easily labeled as unwanted, annoying, and painful.
 Me too.
 Happens all the time.
 I wish it didn’t, but there is a part of the equation I always have control over, and that’s how I choose to react.

 Water puts out fire.
 If you disagree with this, you can stop reading now, it won’t do any good to go further.
 When the fires of life rear up and block our progress, the watery equivalent is necessary to clear the path so we may resume our journey.
 I’m sure this makes sense.
 More fire will obviously increase and lengthen the conflict, yet this is the preferred method of dealing with problems as most encounter them.
 Don’t believe me?
 Let’s see if any of these illustrations sound familiar.